Chapter 26, Death, Where Is Thy Sting?

 We would be mortal once more.

-I bit the fruit, the juice running warmly down my chin.
-It was delicious and I instantly craved more.
+The juice ran warmly down my chin.
+It was like nothing I'd ever tasted.
+It had an exquisite flavor, and I instantly craved more.

 It didn't take long for him to find me.
 He had caught my old, familiar human scent.
 He heard the beat of my heart.